Prax Lindsey oil refinery to stop standalone operations after Phillips 66 sale

 Phillips 66 said it had decided to not restart standalone refinery operations at the Lindsey site because it was not “viable in current form”.

-It will instead integrate key assets into the neighbouring Humber Refinery operations, which the company already owns.
+It will instead integrate key assets, including storage and other infrastructure, into the neighbouring Humber Refinery operations, which the company already owns.

+A spokesperson for the company said: “While we understand the impact on Prax employees, at this stage we cannot guarantee how many new roles will be created, as we will require a different structure of workforce to operate those acquired assets which are integrated.

 Production at the Lindsey site was stopped after its owner, Prax Group, collapsed into insolvency in June.